 Derbyshire The Bacon name has been established in north Derbyshire since the 1600’s, in small villages such as Alfreton, Brassington, and Carsington.
 Thomas Bacon, a framework knitter, was one of the ringleaders in 1817 of the workers’ uprising in Pentrich.
 He and his brother John were transported to Australia for life.

 George Bacon had left his home in north Wingfield, Derbyshire to start a lead mining and smelting operation at Allendale in Northumberland.
-The business prospered and the family became wealthy landowners, intermarriying with the landed gentry of the county.
+The business prospered and the family became wealthy landowners, intermarrying with the landed gentry of the county.
 John Bacon inherited the estate of Newton Gap in Durham in 1748.
-However, his offspring were
+However, his offspring were profligate.

 The 19th century distribution of Bacons in England showed them mainly to be found on the eastern side of the country (south Yorkshire, East Anglia, Essex, and London) and in Derbyshire and Nottinghamshire.

-Virginia Daniel Bacon arrived in Virginia in 1635 and Nathaniel Bacon in 1650.
+Virginia.
+Daniel Bacon arrived in Virginia in 1635 and Nathaniel Bacon in 1650.
 Twenty years later and making much more of a splash was another Nathaniel Bacon.
 A wealthy young colonist, he was the instigator of Bacon’s Rebellion in 1676 to drive the Indians off their land.
-He died later that year of dysentry and his revolt collapsed.
+He died later that year of dysentery and his revolt collapsed.
 Nathaniel left no offspring.
 His cousin Edmund who settled in New Kent county did.

-New England Michael Bacon came to New England via Ulster in 1640 and settled in Dedham, Massachusetts.
+New England.
+Michael Bacon came to New England via Ulster in 1640 and settled in Dedham, Massachusetts.
 His son Michael built Bacon House in Bedford in 1682.
 From this family came the missionary David Bacon and his son, the Rev. Leonard Bacon.
 The family line, connecting back to the Suffolk Bacons, was traced by Thomas Baldwin in his 1915 book Michael Bacon of Dedham and His Descendants.

 Others who came were: